 Because of our previous experience we were a bit skeptical but lets just say this company set the expectations right from the beginning.
 The photo booth arrived quickly.
 The setup was simple enough to figure out how to install it.
 There were some personalized things we did overtime to make it our own but once we got the hang of it we were off and running.
 It took more time on our end to research and put this one together but through it all we ended up having a much better understanding of our gear.

-*If you’d like get a full list of all the products, prices and links email me at firstname.lastname@example.org and I’d be happy to send you a copy.
+*If you’d like get a full inventory list of all the products, prices and links click button below…

 How much is a photo booth?